szaumoor/ZS_CanIStabYou-Mod/README.md

 This ensures no golems are immune to backstabs (please give me structural weaknesses!).
 This affects creatures that are considered golems, like animated armor.

 All golems are immune to backstab, either through effects on their creature file, or on their weapons assigned to them.
 This removes this immunity if it exists from both.
-Be warned that if new golems are introduced through mods, and there are new items that do this, this component will not patch them.
+Be warned that if new golems are introduced through mods, and there are new items that are used to grant them these immunities, this component will not patch them.
 Compatibility can be added if I become aware of it though.

 **Component 104:** Minotaurs can be backstabbed

-This includes those stupid minotaurs in Watcher's Keep, who have been granted the gift of ignoring blades going through their backs.
+This includes those stupid minotaurs in Watcher's Keep, who have been granted the gift of ignoring blades going through their backs for some ungodly reason.

 **Component 118:** Liches can be backstabbed